Finland–Poland relations

 Finland–Poland relations refer to bilateral relations of Finland and Poland.
-Both countries are members of the European Union, OECD, OSCE, Council of the Baltic Sea States, HELCOM, Council of Europe and the World Trade Organization.
+Both countries are members of the European Union, NATO, OECD, OSCE, Council of the Baltic Sea States, HELCOM, Council of Europe and the World Trade Organization.
 Both countries established diplomatic relations on 8 March 1919.

-Poland is a full member of NATO, Finland is not a full member.
-Poland supports Finland's NATO membership.
+Finland strongly supported Poland's European Union membership during the latter's accession process.
+Poland strongly supported Finland's NATO membership during the latter's accession process.

 History

 Poland and Finland were once united by a personal union under the Polish–Swedish union during the reign of King Sigismund III Vasa.

+In 1917, the Polish Legion in Finland was formed to fight for Finnish independence and then stationed in Viipuri.
+It fought in various battles during the Finnish Civil War of 1918, contributing to the Finnish victory.
+Afterwards, some 2,500 Polish soldiers were evacuated to Poland, where they fought against the invading Soviets.

-In 1922, Poland and Finland were among signatories of the Warsaw Accord, which however did not enter into force, as Finland did not ratify it under pressure of Germany, which was hostile to Poland.
-Instead, in 1925, Poland and Finland together with Estonia and Latvia signed a convention on conciliation and arbitration in Helsinki.
+In 1922, Poland, Finland, Estonia and Latvia were the signatories of the Warsaw Accord, which however did not enter into force, as Finland did not ratify it under pressure of Germany, which was hostile to Poland.
+Instead, in 1925, Poland, Finland, Estonia and Latvia signed a convention on conciliation and arbitration in Helsinki.

 In 1937–1938, both ethnic Poles and Finns in the Soviet Union were subjected to genocidal campaigns carried out by the NKVD, known as the Polish Operation and the Finnish Operation respectively.

 In 1939, both countries were victims of the German-Soviet Molotov–Ribbentrop Pact, according to which they were to be divided into "spheres of influence" between Nazi Germany and the Soviet Union.
 After the subsequent German-Soviet invasion of Poland at the start of World War II, Polish diplomats and consuls with families (apart from those arrested by the Soviets) were evacuated from the Soviet Union to Finland in October 1939.
-Later on, in November 1939, Finland was also invaded by the Soviet Union.
-As a result of World War II, both Finland and Poland lost their eastern territories to the Soviet Union.
+Later on, in November 1939, Finland became the second country to be invaded by the Soviet Union during World War II.
+The Polish government-in-exile was willing to assist Finland militarily against the Soviets by establishing a Polish air squadron in neighboring Sweden, a plan that collapsed due to Sweden's refusal out of fear of the Germans and Soviets and its claimed neutrality.
+Finnish requests for Polish naval assistance at the Arctic Circle to unblock the supply route through Petsamo were unsuccessful amid Britain's refusal.
+As a result of World War II, both Finland and Poland lost their eastern territories to the Soviet Union, although Finland, unlike Poland, successfully retained independence while Poland fell under a quasi-colonial rule by the Soviet Union.